DongwookYoon/RichReviewXBlock/richreview_core/node_server/passport-azure-ad/README.md

 _passport-azure-ad_ has been tested to work with both [Microsoft Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) and with [Microsoft Active Directory Federation Services](http://en.wikipedia.org/wiki/Active_Directory_Federation_Services).

-## Security Vulnerability in Versions < 1.4.6 and 2.0.0
-_passport-azure-ad_ has a known security vulnerability affecting versions <1.4.6 and 2.0.0.
-Please update to >=1.4.6 or >=2.0.1 immediately.
-For more details, see the [security notice](https://github.com/AzureAD/passport-azure-ad/blob/master/SECURITY-NOTICE.MD).

-## Versions
-Current version - 2.0.3
-Minimum  recommended version - 1.4.6
-You can find the changes for each version in the [change log](https://github.com/AzureAD/passport-azure-ad/blob/master/CHANGELOG.md).

 ## Contribution History

 [![Stories in Ready](https://badge.waffle.io/AzureAD/passport-azure-ad.png?label=ready&title=Ready)](https://waffle.io/AzureAD/passport-azure-ad)